Urmila Matondkar: Artistry and media image

 Matondkar has been described by critics as one of the most talented actresses and has been praised for her dancing skills.
 In 2016, film critic Subhash K. Jha praised her work.
+In 2003, following the success of Bhoot, Pinjar and Tehzeeb, Matondkar featured in Rediffs "Top Bollywood Actresses" listing.
+Planet Bollywood described Matondkar as "a force to reckon with in the industry".

 Film critic Sukanya Verma has described Matondkar as "a thinking actress who performs spontaneously."
 She further added,"..It is her charismatic image that stays with the audience.
 She is an actress with a lot of style and a fair amount of substance."
 Director Ram Gopal Varma, describing her as someone who impacted him, commented, "I was mesmerised by Urmila's beauty -- from her face to her figure... everything about her was just divine...One of my primary motives in making Rangeela was to capture Urmila's beauty eternally on camera and to make it a benchmark for sex symbols."
 Saurav Bhanot of Scoop Whoop wrote, "Breaking Bollywood stereotypes of how heroines should be on-screen, Urmila was always ahead of her times.
 With Rangeela, Urmila single-handedly redefined the 90s Bollywood heroine."
 In an interview with Rediff, Matondkar described her approach to acting:

 I have always tried to make life interesting for myself by doing different roles that connect mainstream cinema with its offbeat counterpart.
 I guess I have been daring and lucky with my roles.
 I want to do every kind of role with a reasonable amount of panache.
 I want to be a fair combination of style and substance.

-In 2003, following the success of Bhoot, Pinjar and Tehzeeb, Matondkar featured in Rediff's annual Top Bollywood actresses listing.
-Planetbollywood.com described Matondkar as "a force to reckon with in the industry".